olisystems/ul-tree/README.md

 };
 ```

-Now, we have to deal with the children and for this lets add an array of children to the `Parent` element.
-It's important to that child should adopt the same structure as of the parent i.e. some details and an array of children.
+Next, we have to deal with the children and for this let's add an array of children to the `Parent` element.
+It's important that the child should adopt the same structure as the parent i.e. some details and an array of children.

 ```js
 const data = {